-Students are required to have completed or be in the process of completing 206 and at least 1 other legal studies elective before admission to the program.
-These 2 courses will later count toward the adjunct major.
+Admission into the program and the 398 seminar is by application only.
+Before applying to the program students must complete or be in the process of completing 206 and at least 1 other legal studies course.
+These 2 courses may be counted toward the adjunct major.
 Students apply for the adjunct major and admission to the Advanced Research Seminar (398-1,2) in winter of the first or second year.